Lazare Kopelmanas: Biography

-After obtaining his candidate's degree in economic and social sciences at the University of Geneva in 1929, he went to the University of Paris to study law.
+After obtaining his candidate's degree in economic and social sciences at the University of Geneva in 1929 and serving in Lithuanian Army next year, he went to the University of Paris in 1931 to study law.
 Shortly after his graduation in 1935, he began to teach at its Institut des hautes études internationales and became professor in 1939.
 Later that same year he volunteered into the French army.
 During the German invasion of France in 1940, he was taken prisoner and interned in Stalag VII-A. After liberation he came back to the University of Paris, where his doctoral dissertation earned him Prix de thèse for the year 1945.
-From 1949 to 1961 he was Legal Adviser to the United Nations Economic Commission for Europe (UNECE), and from 1961 to 1977 - adviser to the United Nations Office at Geneva in matters concerning legal aspects of trade, industry and technology transfer.
+From 1949 to 1961 he was Legal Adviser to the United Nations Economic Commission for Europe (UNECE), and from 1961 to 1977 – adviser to the United Nations Office at Geneva in matters concerning legal aspects of trade, industry and technology transfer.

 In different post-war years Kopelmanas lectured at the Centre d'Études de Politique Éntrangère (1948, 1950), The Hague Academy of International Law (1950, 1976), Yale University (Visiting Professor in 1957-1958), University of Geneva (Associate Professor in 1971–1975), University of Paris (1945–1948, 1960–1962, 1977).